How do I get my camera out of Auto mode?

-If you've been using your camera on Auto, or trying various settings with mixed results, this workshop will give you a good foundation in photography in just one day.
+If you're a beginner and you've been using your camera on Auto, or trying various settings with mixed results, this workshop will give you a good foundation in photography in just one day.
 You'll have ample hands-on practice and take home handouts and assignments to refine your skills - practice makes perfect!

 Cameras: DSLR, Mirrorless Compact System (CSC), Four-Thirds, Bridge, Superzoom and Compact.